lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-intro-rpi.md

 tags:
  - gpio
 date: "2021-05-02"
-title: "The new GPIO Interface on the Rasberry PI: libgpiod"
+title: "The new GPIO Interface on the Raspberry PI: libgpiod"
 ---

 The [GPIO Sysfs Interface](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html) is deprecated.
 The deprecated Sysfs would interact with GPIO using the `/sys/class/gpio` pseudo-filesytem.
 The Application Binary Interface - ABI - provides a character device based device driver and tools.
-The ABI is the new way to interact with GPIO on the Rasberry Pi.
-I really don't like the name ABI, as it's WAY too generic.
-Rather, I belive the proper name for this project is `libgpiod`.
+The ABI is the new way to interact with GPIO on the Raspberry Pi.
+I really don't like the name ABI, as it's WAY too generic of a name.
+Rather, I believe the proper name for this project is `libgpiod`.

 ```
   libgpiod - C library and tools for interacting with the linux GPIO